Clyro Roman Fort

 HistoryThe vexillation fort at Clyro is a large site, covering roughly 26 acres.
 It was established around AD 60 as part of Roman attempts to subdue the Silures tribe of mid Wales.
 The fort occupies a small hilltop only a few hundred yards on the Welsh side of the river.

 A vexillation fort usually covered 20-30 acres and was made to hold both legionary and auxiliary troops, as well as offering a storage depot and serving as a winter base during a major campaign.

-The fort measures about 1300 feet on a north east to south west axis, with a width of about 860feet.
+The fort measures about 1300 feet on a north-east to south-west axis, with a width of about 860 feet.
 The earthwork ramparts were defended by a double-ditch and would have been topped by a palisade of timber posts.
-The site was used briefly twice, then completely abandoned before AD 69.
+The site was used briefly twice and then completely abandoned before AD 69.
 Excavations revealed very few finds beyond sherds of Samian ware pottery, ovens, and the base of a donkey mill.

 There is a smaller marching camp at Clyro itself, emphasising the importance of the area to the Romans.
 The remains of a nearby early medieval motte show that the Normans also realised the importance of the Clyro river crossing.